MicrosoftDocs/architecture-center/docs/example-scenario/gateway/application-gateway-before-azure-firewall-content.md

 ![SSL sessions](./images/application-gateway-before-azure-firewall-certificates.png)

-Azure Application Gateway and Azure Firewall handle certificates differently because they have slightly different roles:
+Azure Application Gateway and Azure Firewall handle certificates differently because their roles differ slightly:

 - Azure Application Gateway is a *reverse web proxy*.
 It protects web servers from malicious clients by intercepting HTTP and HTTPS requests.
 Declare each protected server in the backend pool of the Application Gateway with its IP address or fully qualified domain name.
 Legitimate clients should be able to access each application.
 So configure Application Gateway with a digital certificate that a public CA has signed.
 Use a CA that any SSL client will accept.
 - Azure Firewall is a *forward web proxy*, or simply a web proxy.
 It protects clients from malicious web servers by intercepting SSL calls from the protected clients.
 When a protected client makes an HTTP request, the forward proxy impersonates the target web server by generating digital certificates on the fly and presenting them to the client.
 A private CA that Azure Firewall Premium uses signs the dynamically generated certificates.
 Configure the protected clients to trust that private CA. In this architecture, Azure Firewall Premium protects requests from Application Gateway to the web server.
 Application Gateway trusts the CA that Azure Firewall uses.